15 W. 18th St btw 5th and 6th Ave, Flatiron

 The Drank: A mule off their 3-drink-long happy hour menu that I ask to be made with gin instead of vodka.
 Thank god for happy hour, because otherwise cocktails are normally $16 but now it’s $10.
-I really only ordered the mule because I’m cheap and the other two options didn’t appeal to me (a sazerac is too heavy for this time of day, and my other choice was a mysterious “rum punch”).
+I really only order the mule because I’m cheap and the other two options don't appeal to me right now (a sazerac is too heavy for this time of day, and my other choice was a mysterious “rum punch”).
 The mule is fine, pretty basic.
-I wanted more ginger.
+I want more ginger.
 They have two frozen cocktails in those big machines usually reserved for tiki bars and 7-11.
 This strikes me as odd because their regular cocktail list isn’t that innovative and has a lot of dumb names: Itza Spritza, Less Boozy Suzy, Matcha Scotcha.
 Like, come on guys, this isn’t a Dr. Seuss book.
 After a while, I order a side of cauliflower as a little snack, and the bartender tries to put a placemat down for me, which is awkward for both of us since I like to spread out all my stuff and pretend the bar is my home office.
-Food came out super fast, and was really yummy–it’s a giant hunk of roasted (“charred”) cauliflower and I think it’s the closest I’ll come to feeling like I’m eating steak.
+The food comes out super fast, and is really yummy–it’s a giant hunk of roasted (“charred”) cauliflower and I think it’s the closest I’ll come to feeling like I’m eating steak.